 I have an awesome opportunity that is not paid or on stipend, can I use this as my internship?

 NO. Opportunities that are unpaid or that are compensated with a stipend are not permitted to be used as internships.
-However, many of these opportunities provide meaningful experiences that will assist in resume building and are worthy of your consideration.
+However, as many of these opportunities provide meaningful experiences that will assist in resume building and are worthy of your consideration these opportunities can be used towards the Open 250 P.R.E.P.
+Hours requirement.

 Why are internships required?